-AT1 - learning about religions AT2 - learning from religions
+- AT2 Learning from religions

 We aim to give knowledge about religions: to help the pupils to understand the ideas involved in religious phenomena; the feelings reflected in religious phenomena and the actions through which religious phenomena are externalised.
 We believe that it is important to nurture respect towards religious positions and tolerance of the ideas of others.
-We are keen to promote a critical and analytical approach whilst also encouraging students to make a thoughtful, personal response in the sphere of beliefs, values and morality.
+We are concerned to promote a critical and analytical approach whilst also encouraging students to make a thoughtful, personal response in the sphere of beliefs, values and morality.

-We have a number of faiths represented in the school, so we spend time studying a range of religions, although due to the special place it has in this country, there is a special emphasis on Christianity.
+We have a number of faiths represented in the school, so we spend time studying a range of religions, although due to the place it has in this country, there is a special emphasis on Christianity.
 There is continuity within the courses and progression both within and between courses.
 In Year 8 we build on the groundwork laid down in Year 7, and then in Year 9 the students are introduced to more difficult religious ideas of a philosophical nature.
 The key focus in the study of moral and social issues in Years 10 and 11 is critical evaluation.
 The question of what is true and how to live is finally left to the individual student to decide in response to the knowledge and understanding they will have acquired.

 The approach adopted is one of explicit and effective neutrality, which is based upon the insistence that the beliefs and values of each tradition or individual are presented (by the teacher) as truth-claims and not as truths per se.
 Simply stated, this means that those statements which are regarded as 'truths' by an adherent are dealt with as 'beliefs' in the classroom.